 Todd English, Vice President of Business Development

-One of the things that has been instrumental in our success with Sage Enterprise Management and our relationship with RKL is they’re more than just software experts.
+One of the things that has been instrumental in our success with Sage X3 and our relationship with RKL is they’re more than just software experts.
 They also help us to identify best practices in our business and how we can utilize the software to implement them.
 They’ve challenged us to consider new and better ways of doing things that we might never have considered.

 Kevin Reyes, Director of Information Systems

 I was impressed with how organized they were.
 We knew it was going to be a daunting task.
 They really found a way to understand what we do and how to help us with this software.
 They really entrenched themselves to understand our company and our business needs.